Inria-Empenn/spmbasics/README.md

      1. Load the [batch interface GUI](src/batch/preprocessing_batch.m) at the first step of the Batch interface ```Realign: Estimate &Reslice ``` select your data by specifiying  ```Data> Session```.
 And the rest is the same with the [tutorial](https://www.fil.ion.ucl.ac.uk/spm/docs/tutorials/fmri/block/preprocessing/batch/).

      2. The rest of the script should run automatically using the relative paths of your data.
-     3. If not, follow the steps in the [original tutorial](https://www.fil.ion.ucl.ac.uk/spm/docs/tutorials/fmri/block/preprocessing/batch/) to define paths of your anatomical data.
+     3. If not, follow the steps in the [original preprocessing tutorial](https://www.fil.ion.ucl.ac.uk/spm/docs/tutorials/fmri/block/preprocessing/batch/) to define paths of your anatomical data.
      * If you want to run the script just adjust the path of your data the ```root``` section and your ```TPM.nii``` for segmentation

 ### 3. For Scripting